All Episodes

 They're going to start asking if he sold cocaine and so forth.

-It was the Democrats that put all of this out there, including the middle name business, including Obama being a drug lord, uh, and any number of other criticisms of Obama.
+It was the Democrats that put all of this out there, including the middle name business, including Obama being a drug lord, and any number of other criticisms of Obama.

-This is their MO.
+This is their M.O.

-They put it out there, it's like Al Gore was the first guy to ever mention Willie Horton.
+It's like Al Gore was the first guy to ever mention Willie Horton.

-Uh somehow the Republicans get blamed for all this.
+Somehow the Republicans get blamed for all this.

-But here's this is my take on it.
+This is my take on it.

-Michelle Obama runs around and everybody, and Obama himself, acting terribly offended at the use of his middle name, the media now coming to their defense, the media circling the wagons, cable news networks, others in the drive-by, uh talking about the hate mongers on the right, of course, that are using the name.
+Cable news networks, others in the drive-by talking about the hate mongers on the right, of course, that are using the name.

-Uh because it what?
+Because it what?

 Because it conjures up anti-Muslim feelings.